Adi1016/VIDEO-TO-BVH/README.txt

 STEPS:
-1) DOWNLOAD AND EXTRACT THE RAR FILE OR CLONE IT
+1) DOWNLOAD AND EXTRACT THE RAR FILE OR CLONE IT FROM: https://github.com/CMU-Perceptual-Computing-Lab/openpose.git

 2) Minimum Requirements for the default configuration CUDA (Nvidia GPU) version: